-Wisenet Wave allows you to connect to a Wave Server behind a router/network address translation without establishing port forwarding rules.
+Wisenet WAVE allows you to connect to a WAVE Server behind a NAT without establishing port forwarding rules.

 Explanation of Behavior:

-- The mediator is an intermediate service that allows the Server and the Desktop client (each behind its own NAT) to find out the address of each other to establish a direct connection, running in Wave and managed by Hanwha Vision America
+- The Mediator is an intermediate service that allows the Server and the Desktop client (each behind its own NAT) to find out the address of each other to establish a direct connection.

 NOTE: For an explanation of NAT Traversal >Click Here<